tahircankzn/X-Plane11-Vision-Based-Controller/README.md

 - The **right hand** controls the **throttle** (engine power).
 - The script uses **MediaPipe** to detect hand landmarks and calculates control values based on the positions of the fingers.

-## File Structure
-- `xplane_hand_controller.py`: Main script for hand gesture detection and X-Plane control.
-- `README.md`: Documentation for the project.
-- `LICENSE`: License file for the project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.